spiceai/docs/spiceaidocs/docs/components/data-connectors/odbc.md

 - [Databricks](https://www.databricks.com/spark/odbc-drivers-download)
 - [AWS Athena](https://docs.aws.amazon.com/athena/latest/ug/connect-with-odbc.html)

+Unix additionally requires the installation of `unixodbc`.
+Here are some examples for installing this package:

+- Ubuntu: `sudo apt-get install unixodbc`
+- MacOS: `brew install unixodbc`

 ## Federated SQL query

 To connect to any ODBC database for federated SQL queries, specify `odbc` as the selector in the `from` value for the dataset.
 The `odbc_connection_string` parameter is required.
 Spice must be built with the `odbc` feature, and the host/container must have a [valid ODBC configuration](https://www.unixodbc.org/odbcinst.html).